Caesar Rodney: Positions held

-Elections were held October 1 and members of the General Assembly took office on October 20 or the following weekday.
-The State Legislative Council was created in 1776 and its Legislative Councilmen had a three-year term.
+Elections were held October 1.
+Members of the General Assembly took office on October 20 or the following weekday.
+The State Legislative Council was created in 1776.
+Its Legislative Councilmen had a three-year term.
 State Assemblymen had a one-year term.

 The whole General Assembly chose the Continental Congressmen for a one-year term and the State President for a three-year term.
-The county sheriff also had a three-year term.
-Associate Justices of the state Supreme Court were also selected by the General Assembly for the life of the person appointed.
+The county sheriff had a three-year term.
+Associate Justices of the state Supreme Court were selected by the General Assembly for the life of the person appointed.